ncperry/ios-engineer-exercise/README.markdown

         - Alarm Enabled == true.
         - The app is in the foreground.
     - If _any_ of those conditions become false, the alarm should deactivate.
+    - The alarm should change even if the alarm view is not currently visible.

 ## Implementation